David Benavidez

-Early life and amateur career
+Early life

-David was born to a Mexican father and an Ecuadorian and Dominican mother, his older brother, José Benavidez Jr. is also a professional boxer.
+Benavidez was born to a Mexican father and an Ecuadorian mother.
+His older brother, José Benavidez Jr., is also a professional boxer who held the World Boxing Association (WBA) interim welterweight title.
 Both brothers are trained by their father.
-When he was 15, Benavidez's weight ballooned to 250 pounds, as he struggled with dieting and discipline.
+As a teenager, Benavidez's weight ballooned to 250 pounds, as he struggled with dieting and discipline.

+Amateur career

-Benavidez, who started boxing at the age of three, had an amateur record of 15–0.
+Benavidez, who started boxing at the age of three, had an amateur record of 15 wins and no losses.
+He has explained that his amateur career was limited due to him being overweight at age 13 and needing two years to lose the weight.